Shajid-Ul-Islam/Solved-Problems/README.md

 # Solved-Problems
-Problems I solved for CP
+Problems I solved for Competitive Programming and
 Some tutorials and templates